 Void Art School

-In August 2006 Void commenced its pilot Education Programme alongside the Artist-in- Residence scheme with artist Damien Duffy.
+In August 2006 Void commenced its Education Programme alongside the Artist-in- Residence scheme with artist Damien Duffy.